|20201124-0001-DevTime_Internal.jpg||2 years ago|

 At program start, the temperature display will briefly show 999F.
 This is a "sentinel" to let you know the timer is looking for the temperature probe.
 The display should rapidly update to show actual temperature as reported by the probe.
 If it does not (i.e., 999F remains displayed), it means that something is wrong with the temperature measurement hardware.

-If the timer detects an error reading the probe - for example, if the probe is defective or the wiring is compromised - the temperature display will blink 998F to let you know.
-If you are in a film or paper correction profile, the timer will also sound an audible alert (see below) to remind you that it cannot correct for temperature.
+If the timer detects an error reading the probe - for example, if the probe is defective or the wiring is compromised - the temperature will display 998F to let you know.
+If you are in a film or paper correction profile, the timer will blink the display and also sound an audible alert (see below) to remind you that it cannot correct for temperature.
 Both the blinking and the audible alerting take place whether the timer is actually running or not.
 This is intentional to make you take action.

 Pressing the momentary contact footswith start/resets the timer.